 parents hope she’ll never read"?

-I think every girl should read this book because: it’s a magical adventure story about a girl who leaves behind the world that she knows to go on a wild adventure all on her own.
+I think every girl should read this book because: it’s a magical adventure story about a girl who leaves behind the world that she knows to go on a wild adventure all on her own.4.
+Anything out of the ordinary that you always have in your writing space when

 It’s also a book that is very honest and straightforward about a 14 year-old girl’s sexual coming-of-age.